DataCurationNetwork/data-primers/R Data Curation Primer/R-data-curation-primer.md

 Since some R Packages are actively developed, it is a Best Practice to keep track of the version used.

-- **Best Practices**​: A README will list the packages used by the script.
+- **Best Practices**: A README will list the packages used by the script.
 This list should include the version  of the package and links to the package repository.
- - (e.g.  ggplot v.3.2.0, ​https://cran.r-project.org/web/packages/ggplot2/index.html <br> dplyr v.0.8.3, ​https://cran.r-project.org/web/packages/dplyr/index.html​)
+ - (e.g.  ggplot v.3.2.0, https://cran.r-project.org/web/packages/ggplot2/index.html <br> dplyr v.0.8.3, https://cran.r-project.org/web/packages/dplyr/index.html)

-- **Good Enough Practices**: packages are usually listed at the beginning of a script in a block of text (see  image).
-Typically the name of a package is in parentheses following the term ​library​.
+- **Good Enough Practices** packages are usually listed at the beginning of a script in a block of text (see  image).
+Typically the name of a package is in parentheses following the term *library*.

 ![](Rprimer2.jpeg)